MicrosoftDocs/architecture-center/docs/hybrid/azure-automation-hybrid-content.md

 **Resource** | **Limit**
 --- | ---
-Maximum number of system hybrid runbook workers per Automation Account| 4000 Maximum number of user hybrid runbook workers per Automation Account | 4000 Maximum number of concurrent jobs that can be run on a single Hybrid Runbook Worker | 50
+Maximum number of system Hybrid Runbook Workers per Automation account| 4000 Maximum number of user Hybrid Runbook Workers per Automation account | 4000 Maximum number of concurrent jobs that can be run on a single Hybrid Runbook Worker | 50

-- Increased demands for processing large number of jobs can be solved by organizing multiple Hybrid Workers into Hybrid Worker Groups.
-Runbooks are executed on each Hybrid worker using queuing mechanisms.
-The Hybrid worker checks the Automation account once every 30 seconds and picks up four jobs to execute.
-If your rate of pushing jobs is higher than four per 30 seconds, then there's a high possibility another hybrid worker in the Hybrid Runbook Worker group picked up the job.
+- Increased demands for processing large number of jobs can be solved by organizing multiple hybrid workers into Hybrid Worker Groups.
+Runbooks are executed on each hybrid worker using queuing mechanisms.
+The hybrid worker checks the Automation account once every 30 seconds and picks up four jobs to execute.
+If the rate of pushing jobs is higher than four jobs per 30 seconds, then there is a high possibility that another hybrid worker in the Hybrid Worker group has picked up the job.
 - Multiple Hybrid Worker Groups can execute runbooks automation tasks using different Run As accounts.
 - To control the distribution of runbooks on Hybrid Runbook Workers and when or how the jobs are triggered, you can register the hybrid worker against different Hybrid Runbook Worker groups within your Automation account.
 Target the jobs against the specific group or groups to support your execution arrangement.
 - Applicable only for agent-based approach (V1) - the Log Analytics Agent for Windows and Linux have very minimal impact on the machine performance.
-Scale up your workers by configuring to run on more powerful machines with higher performance including memory, CPU, IOPs.
+Scale up your workers by configuring to run on more powerful machines with higher performance including memory, CPU, and IOPs.

 ## Availability considerations

 - A Hybrid Runbook Worker Group with more than one machine configured with Hybrid Worker Role provides high availability because runbooks will start only on servers that are running and healthy.
 - The extension-based (V1) Hybrid Runbook Worker only supports the user Hybrid Runbook Worker type and doesn't include the system Hybrid Runbook Worker required for the Update Management feature.
-- Applicable only for agent-based approach (V1) - Currently, mappings between Log Analytics Workspace and Automation Account are supported in several regions.
-For further information, refer to Supported regions for linked Log Analytics workspace.
+- Applicable only for agent-based approach (V1) - Currently, mappings between Log Analytics Workspace and Automation account are supported in several regions.
+For further information, refer to [Supported regions]([12]) for linked Log Analytics workspace.

 ## Manageability considerations